rossmacdata/rm-stripe-checkout/README.md

 - Think more about data and how to abstract it from the pages file.
 Potentially add to its own support file.
 - Extend the use of frames.
 I would dig deeper in the DOM to complete the authorisation of 3DS and view payment completion message.
 - If there were more features and scenarios to present results for, I would add a more detailed and user friendly report (e.g. Allure).
+- Browser and device testing.
+Would be relatively straight forward to implement this.

 ## Running the Tests